Jaw pain showdown: physiotherapy vs. night splints

 Summary

-This study tested two common treatments for jaw muscle pain (TMD) in 24 adults.
-One group did a 6-week physiotherapy program with exercises and manual therapy, while the other wore a mouth splint at night.
-The goal was to see which approach better reduces pain, improves mouth opening, and boosts quality of life.
+This study tested two common treatments for jaw muscle pain (TMD) in 24 adults: a 6-week physiotherapy program with hands-on massage and exercises, versus wearing a mouth splint at night.
+The goal was to see which better reduces pain, improves mouth opening, and boosts quality of life.
+Results were checked right after treatment ended.

 Disclaimer